 Supporting the Whole Child

-Policy Analysis for California Education and the Learning Policy Institute invite you to an event on how schools can be organized to support the whole child, featuring a series of panels with leading researchers, policymakers, and practitioners.
+PACE and the Learning Policy Institute invite you to an event on how schools can be organized to support the whole child, featuring a series of panels with leading researchers, policymakers, and practitioners."

 - A new framework on how to organize schools to support the whole child

 - Recent research on social-emotional (SEL) practices from the CORE districts

 - How measures of SEL and school culture/climate can support a whole child vision